guravr058-cmd/web-enumerator/README.md

 Pull requests and suggestions are welcome.
 Please open an issue first to discuss any major changes.

 ---

-## 📜 License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgements

 Built with ❤️ for the security community.
 Special thanks to all open‑source projects that made this possible.